itsisan/mini__projects/README.md

 # mini__projects
-mini projects are coded using new technologies I learn gradually... :)
+Mini projects are coded using new technologies I learn gradually... :)